frankfqchen/spark-mysql-scala/README.md

 Time taken : 15 seconds to insert 1000000 records
 ```

-Average of `66,666` inserts a second.
+Roughly of `66,666` inserts a second.
 Not bad, MKAY!

 ## READS
 ```